drkmark/dns4.cc/README.md

         .....
         ]
 ```
-btw. it isn't needed to be "superanonymized" via more than 1-2 relays as latency would inceases dramaticaly, just check and play with them to test latency with DNS leak script from [macvk](https://github.com/macvk/dnsleaktest/blob/master/dnsleaktest.sh).
+btw. it isn't needed to be "superanonymized" via more than 1-2 relays as latency would inceases dramaticaly.
+just check and play with routes to test latency i.e. with DNS leak script from [macvk](https://github.com/macvk/dnsleaktest/blob/master/dnsleaktest.sh).

 **read example-dnscrypt-proxy.toml for proper settings!**